stephs-repos/databricks-dev-container/README.md

 ### 2. Persisting credentials across dev-container rebuilds
 > **Note:** this step is 'kind of' optional, but i encourage you to read on...

-You'll notice that this dev container bind-mounts a few files and directories from your host `$HOME` into the container:
+You'll notice that `devcontainer.json` bind-mounts a few files and directories from your host `$HOME` into the container:

 ```jsonc
 "mounts": [